 Setu Bandhasana: Bridge Pose

-A calming pose that is great for relieving stress, Setu Bandhasana (SET-too BAHN-dah-sana), or Bridge pose, provides a great stretch for chest, neck, and spine while also massaging your internal organs.
-As helpful for improving digestion as it is for reducing insomnia, the long list of benefits that comes with Bridge pose makes a convincing argument for practicing it regularly.
+Setu bandhasana (SET-too bahn-DAH-sa-na) provides a great stretch for the chest, neck, and spine.
+As helpful for improving digestion as it is for reducing insomnia, the long list of benefits that comes with bridge pose makes a convincing argument for practicing it regularly.

 Philosophy + Origin

-Like other yoga poses, the name for Bridge pose comes from its physical shape.
-However, there is another way to understand and think about this posture.
-When you focus your attention less on the shape of a bridge and more on its symbolism, you begin to understand this pose as an opportunity to cross over from one place to another.
-The bridge is connection between two different places, which can be physical, spiritual, and psychological.
+Like some other yoga poses, the name for bridge pose comes from its physical shape.
+The bridge pose is also a reminder of the opportunity to cross over from one place to another.
+The bridge is a connection between two different places, which can be physical, spiritual, or psychological.
 By forming a bridge with your body, you create a structure that invites transformation, one that can get you from where you are to where you want to be.

 - Place a bolster or block under your pelvis for a more restorative version.

-- Fold a blanket and place it under your shoulders to help protect your neck.
+- Fold a blanket and place it under your shoulders for extra cushion.

 Get the latest from Gaia